UST-QuAntiL/quantil-docs/docs/user-guide/publication.md

 ## Dereference Implementations

 !!! info
-    To dereference implementations, the user has to be in the ``Implementations Tab`` of the ``Publication View``, which can be reached by clicking on an implementation in the ``Implementation List View``.
+    To dereference implementations, the user has to be in the ``Implementations Tab`` of the ``Publication Object View``, which can be reached by clicking on an implementation in the ``Implementation List View``.

 To remove a reference to a implementation, the user has to simply click on the ``Delete Button`` of an implementation in the ``Actions Column``.